IsuruParindya/Language-Translator/README.md

 # Simple Translation App
+&nbsp;
+## Front-End Technology

+  This app is built using **React**.
+Make sure you have the appropriate environment set up to run React projects.

+  If you're not familiar with React, you can visit the official documentation [here](https://reactjs.org/) to get started.
 ## Installation Instructions

 To run this project, you'll need to set up React and the required dependencies.
 Follow the steps below:
+&nbsp;

+&nbsp;

 ### Prerequisites
 - Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
 - You can check if Node.js is installed by running the following command in your terminal: